You are currently logged-out. You can log-in or create an account to save favorites and more. more info

 [17:22]

 I am the dragon.
 I don't know if it's true, but I like it.
-I don't know if I will succeed, but I will never know if I don't try.
+And I don't know if I will succeed, but I will never know if I don't try.
 Are you going to know if you succeed or not?
-If I knew, I wouldn't have to do it.
+If I knew, I would have to do it.
 I'm just asking, because you talked about succeeding.
 What is that?
 What is succeeding?
 Okay, succeeding.
 Just asking.
 No, not seeding.
-Succeeding.
-Succeeding, I feel like any...
-Fireside check.
-Succeeding means turning to rest and connecting with whoever comes.
+Succeeding, I feel like I need...
+Fireside chat.
+Succeeding means turning the rest and connecting with whoever comes.

 [18:27]